eternapravin/emlo4-session-13-eternapravin/README.md

      docker build -t fastapi-classifier-k8s -f ./Dockerfile . --no-cache

    - Test run using the below command

      docker run -it  -e PORT=8000 -p 8000:8000  fastapi-classifier-k8s bash

  #### Deployment on minikube
+   - Kubectl for Minikube is run with the command minikube kubectl -- but we can create an alias to just use kubectl by

+     alias kubectl="minikube kubectl --"